-- I am the Senior Officer for Learning & Evaluation at Firelight Foundation, a California-based public charity which identifies, funds, and strengthens promising community organizations that support the health, resilience, and education of children in Africa.
+Currently, I am the Senior Officer for Learning & Evaluation at Firelight Foundation, a California-based NGO which identifies, funds, and strengthens promising community organizations that support the education, health, and well-being of children in Africa.
 My role is to examine the impact of our work on organizations, communities, and children and families.

-- I am a doctoral candidate studying Developmental Psychology & Education at the Ontario Institute for Studies in Education‘s Department of Applied Psychology and Human Development, University of Toronto (Canada).
-I am currently completing my dissertation which examines the quality of early primary environments at government schools in Pakistan, and how these early learning environments affect young children’s educational outcomes.
-This is informing a contextually-grounded conceptualization of school readiness – ‘ready schools’ in particular – in Pakistan.
+I recently completed my PhD in Developmental Psychology & Education at the Ontario Institute for Studies in Education‘s Department of Applied Psychology and Human Development, University of Toronto (Canada).
+My dissertation examined the quality of early primary environments at government schools in Pakistan, and how these early learning environments affect young children’s educational outcomes.
+This informed the development of a contextually-grounded conceptualization of school readiness – ‘ready schools’ in particular – in Pakistan.